-Indeed, dogs are considered as the man’s most loyal friend.
+Indeed, dogs are considered as man’s most loyal friend.
 This caring personality of dogs extends to animals of another kind, even those creatures they hunt and eat.

 The eagle leaped away, scared.
 So, Kenai and her master came back the following day to fulfill the rescue operation.
-When they arrived, they traced the eagle’s prints that have left several marks in the ice.
+When they arrived, they traced the eagle’s prints that had left several marks in the ice.

-Kenai successfully was able to locate the poor bird, and with the assistance of the Department of Natural Resources, the feathered creature was transported to a vet clinic to undergo much-needed medical attention.
+Kenai was able to successfully locate the poor bird, and with the assistance of the Department of Natural Resources, the feathered creature was transported to a vet clinic to undergo much-needed medical attention.